 So, a common 4/4 time signature means that there are four quarter notes (crotchets) in each bar.
 3/4 means three quarter notes.
 6/8 is six eighth notes (quavers), and so on.
 Generally the bottom number is (rarely) 2, usually 4 or 8.

 The time signature and bars help to determine which beats in a piece of music are accented.
 Generally, the first beat of each bar is slightly stronger / heavier (even if only subtly), or the melody or some form of accompaniment is patterned in such a way as to make bars fairly obvious.

 Not all music is like this — for example, some accents arbitrary beats — but for an example, think about a waltz.
 It has bars made up of three beats (ONE two three ONE two three), and therefore waltz music is written in 3/4 time.
 Marches are generally in 4/4 time (ONE two three four ONE two three four) or 2/4 time (ONE two ONE two).
+The majority of Western popular music, rock and other forms are in 4/4.
 And so on.

 The key signature determines what scale the piece of music is in.

-There are 12 major scales and 12 minor scales, and a piece of music can be written in any one of those (there are a lot of other musical scales, by the way, but those don’t tend to affect a written key signature)
+There are 15 major scales and 15 minor scales (not only twelve each, because some scales can be written in two different ways even though they sound the same), and a piece of music can be written in any one of those (there are a lot of other musical scales, by the way, but those don’t tend to affect a written key signature)